Chart Color Schemes

 Mount Baw Baw Region is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Mount Baw Baw Region's dwelling structures, as per the latest Census, consisted of 97.9% houses and 2.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is compared to Non-Metro Vic.'s 91.6% houses and 8.4% other dwellings.
-Home ownership in Mount Baw Baw Region stood at 51.6%, with mortgaged dwellings at 38.8% and rented ones at 9.6%.
+The dwelling structure in Mount Baw Baw Region, as per the latest Census, comprised 97.9% houses and 2.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Vic.'s 91.6% houses and 8.4% other dwellings.
+Home ownership in Mount Baw Baw Region was at 51.6%, with mortgaged dwellings at 38.8% and rented ones at 9.6%.
 The median monthly mortgage repayment was $1,517, lower than Non-Metro Vic.'s average of $1,600.
-The median weekly rent figure was $250, compared to Non-Metro Vic.'s $320.
-Nationally, Mount Baw Baw Region's mortgage repayments were significantly lower at $1,517 versus the Australian average of $1,863.
-Rents in the region were substantially below the national figure of $375.
+The median weekly rent figure in Mount Baw Baw Region was $250, compared to Non-Metro Vic.'s $320.
+Nationally, mortgage repayments were significantly lower at $1,863 and rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing